moodleou/save-answersheets/Readme.md

 ### Building an .exe

 We build the exe version using `nexe`, so you need to have that installed.
+Finding a version that works can be tricky, but node 12.9.1 currently does.

 ```
 npm install -g nexe